Motion-driven Visual Tempo Learning for Video-based Action Recognition: Proposed Method

 \subsection{Multi-scale Temporal Dynamics Module (MTDM)}

-The MTDM is a learnable temporal dynamics extractor, which extracts effective temporal dynamic features of both the fast-tempo and the slow-tempo in three steps: feature source utilization, visual similarity computation, and match estimation.
+The MTDM is a learnable temporal dynamics extractor, which extracts effective temporal dynamic features of both the fast-tempo and the slow-tempo in three steps: feature source utilization, visual similarity computation, and motion estimation.